-The Mixed Use South Gateway area at the south end of the Village includes stand-alone business and shopping options that are is intended to provide goods, services and residential opportunities to the Suttons Bay community rather than regional shoppers.
+The Mixed Use South Gateway area at the south end of the Village is intended to provide goods, services and residential opportunities to the Suttons Bay community.
 Building siting and design encourages pedestrian activity, with sidewalks and pathways connecting land uses to surrounding areas.
 Landscaping and building materials should be high quality to ensure long-term maintenance.
 Auto-oriented uses are not envisioned in this area.